November 24, 2024

 There are different types of shutter springs used in cameras, including leaf springs and coil springs.
 Leaf springs are flat, thin pieces of metal that are bent into a curved shape, while coil springs are made of wire wound into a spiral shape.
 Both types of springs work by storing energy when they are compressed and releasing it when they are allowed to expand, which is what allows the shutter blades to move.

-See also How to Measure for Outdoor Shutters
+See also How to Clean Wooden Plantation Shutters

 Signs that Your Shutter Springs Need Lubrication